rrb3942/dialoginsight/Readme.md

 	dialoginsight_exported_profile_customer_dialogs{value="1234"} 1

 ## Insight ##
-Adding insight to the exported profiles allows you to increase visibility into active calls.
+Adding insight to the exported profiles allows you to set dynamic metric labels and increase visibility into active calls.

 ### Insight Values ###
 Insight values are profile values that start with `insight_label` followed by a `:` and a series of `label=value` pairs separated by `;`